“Falling in love is less of a process than falling out.” – Micheal French, Writer.

 - Unrequited love: If your love has remained unreciprocated despite all efforts on your part, there is no point in hanging on to an illusion.
 In such cases, you better teach your heart how to disconnect with that person before the emotion overwhelms you

-On the other hand, there are occasions when you simply fall out of love with your husband or wife.
+- Broken marriage or lost love: The spark between you and your spouse is dying and there is no way to reignite the lost relationship.
 There might not be any overt reason or episode that triggered it.
-The attraction that brought you together might simply not be there.
-These cases require a bit of tact and skill to break the relationship.
+The attraction that brought you together might simply not be there or you two might have discovered diverging values or life-goals with no middle ground in sight.
+These cases require a bit of tact and skill to simply stop loving and break the relationship

-There are also instances where perhaps your heart has missed a few steps and gone too far and you have found yourself pining for a man who cannot be yours.
-In this case, you are compelled to make yourself fall out of love with a married man because he is already committed to somebody else.
-This too can be a roller coaster of emotions and tensions.
+- Forbidden love: There are also instances where perhaps your heart has missed a few steps and gone too far and you have found yourself pining for a person who cannot be yours.
+For example, a taboo relationship.
+In this case, you are compelled to make yourself snap out of love, say with a married man or woman, because they are already committed to somebody else.
+This too can be a roller coaster of emotions and tensions

 Related Reading: How To End A Relationship On Good Terms

 So you walked out of the relationship with your pride intact.
 Unfortunately, you hadn’t accounted for the weepy nights you’d spend thinking about your ex.
 Now you are here, trying to figure out how to get over someone fast.
 Relax, you can’t fall out of love with your ex in a jiffy.
 Healing takes time so allow yourself to be heartbroken and think about them for a while.